telliott99/MyJava/rnumbers.rst

     > java RandomInt 1000
     Your random integer is: 659

 As you might expect, if the user does not input a number (or inputs a string or something), this code just crashes.
 To do this right, we will need to implement the ability to check for and deal appropriately with errors.
-But that is getting ahead of ourselves.
+We'll come back to this issue later.

 Finally, we provide the ability to specify a range of integers for the random number: